Understanding Your Fertility Coverage and How to Use It

 If you need to seek infertility treatment, your next likely question is “How in the world am I going to pay for this?”
 Hopefully, your answer is your insurance provider.

 The first step is to figure out if your insurance policy includes fertility coverage and will help pay for the infertility treatments, tests, or other procedures your doctor may recommend.
-Maybe your insurance coverage includes a lifetime monetary stipend as fertility aid, or maybe it’s a set amount of IUI and IVF cycles.
+Maybe your insurance coverage includes a lifetime monetary stipend to use towards fertility treatment, or maybe it designates a set amount of IUI and IVF cycles.
 Maybe it includes only testing.
 Maybe your insurance plan doesn’t cover fertility at all.
 Just as every family is different, so is the insurance coverage for each of those families—or at least it seems that way.
 That’s why it’s so important to understand yours.

-Your policy and the options offered will vary by state, by employer, and by cost.
+Your policy and the fertility coverage offered will vary by state, by employer, and by cost.

 Understand Your Insurance Coverage for Fertility Benefits